Introduction

 plot.py

-.
+I prepared plot.py that generates an image that shows the solution of the SEIR model and saves it as seir_solution_run_0.png.
 Since it is crucial to mitigate the peak number of infections during an epidemic, a line has been drawn at the peak section.

 The image of the baseline results is shown below.